 3. Minor Imperfections – Can Tolerate

 No one is perfect!
-You are planning to date a sinner (just like you) so it is expected that there will be some quirks and shortcomings.
+You are planning to date someone who is still in the flesh (just like you) so it is expected that there will be some quirks and shortcomings.
 As you’re figuring out how to set standards in a relationship, there are things that we can tolerate and live with in mild doses–and if there is an intent, effort, and ability to improve.
-Some examples would be:
+Some examples of these that you should consider in your relationship standards would be:

 - Being disorganized

 Again, everyone has imperfections.
 Make sure that you don’t make too big of a fuss about things that may annoy you but won’t really kill you.
 Especially if the other party is owning their wrongdoings and making an effort to change.
 To be honest, you are setting unreasonably high standards in a relationship if you’re expecting perfection.